In today’s Jarrah sweater post, we’ll be covering everything you need to do to finish up views B + D; how to sew the split sleeves & curved hem!

 Repeat for the back sweater piece.

-Turn your sweater inside out so that the front and back are facing each other with right sides are together.
+Turn your sweater inside out so that the front and back face each other with right sides together.
 Line up the edges of the side seam and sleeve edge.

 Clip into that notch by 1/4″